 Grades 7-12/Team Tikkun

-We are committed to being a “team tikkun” – a team dedicated to repairing the world.
-Social action programs and events are infused throughout the program.
-These include:
+Team Tikkun means that we are committed and dedicated to repairing the world.
+Social action programs and events are infused throughout the Tikkun program including:

 We are pleased to offer Mitzvah Corps, a program that empowers teens to respond to challenges in our society.
 The year-long course is divided into several units, each focused on a different cause.
 Each unit includes learning, action (field trips!), and reflection sessions, leaving our students poised to better understand and address the causes explored.